timprepscius/mailiverse-v2/README.md

 Progress:

+05/11/2014 - Signatures working almost all of the time.
+Filters, folders.
+ * The core of the project seems to be 90% done.
+All signatures are working except for a few gpg extensions which open pgp isn't handling quite right.
+However I see changes in their source.
+They seem to be making necessary changes.
+ * When sending encrypted email you can now choose the key of the recipient you want to use.
+All with a nice UI. ;-)
+ * Filters first cut is done.
+So now, you can filter a bunch of incoming conversations into the correct folder.
+I still need to enable retroactive filter placement.
+ * You can add folders now and rename existing folders.
+Can't delete yet.
+ * Things are in a useable state.

+Changes to be made:
+ * retroactive filter application.
+ * deleting a folder.
+ * need to make user session key a sha instead of real.
+ * lots of odds and ends.

 04/09/2014 - Working on checking signatures, debugging openpgpjs.
  * Checking signatures works with all examples I have at this point.
 Yay!
 Wow that was a lot of work.
  * Decryption is continuing to work with the examples I have, but do not have enough examples.